roop/roop.github.io/work/wireguard.md

   - Use the VPN tunnel for data persistance instead of Core Data
   - Redo the UI to support both the iPhone and iPad
   - Redo the UI in code (no Interface Builder)
+  - Minimize dependancies on third-party code
   - Enable a macOS version to be developed with the same code base

 My pitch was accepted, and I'm currently working on this project.

+The features implemented so far in the iOS version are:

+  - Bringing up a WireGuard tunnel
+  - Creating, viewing and modifying tunnel configurations
+  - Importing from a .conf or .zip file
+  - Importing through QR code (adapted from the code before my rewrite)
+  - Exporting all tunnels to a .zip file
+  - On-Demand VPN
+  - State Restoration
+  - Support for Dynamic Type

 ---